-Slate has an unused fight mechanic to fight the player.
-He has really high movement speed, and no actual firearm besides Shock Jockey.
+Cornelius Slate has an unused fight mechanic to fight the player.
+He has really high movement speed, more health than normal enemies, and no actual firearm besides Shock Jockey.
 He will run around and throw multiple traps at the ground.
 When he is far enough away from you, he will throw them at you.
-He does have more health than normal enemies, but not too much to not be killed.
-Which could mean he was meant to be an actual enemy or has that amount of health so he will not die by the players actions.
 When killed, he will not drop any loot.

 An in-game choice at an airship station can lead to Booker DeWitt's hand being stabbed by a ticket vendor.
 Interestingly, the textures for the bandage show a devil face which is never seen in-game, as it's not covered by the UVW map.